robertmassaioli/qvdpautest/README.markdown

 ## Required Dependencies

-You will require the following dependencies:
+You will require a Linux install with the following dependencies:

  - A basic build environment with C++
  - CMake